-Queens University of Charlotte online Master of Science in Nursing programs are designed to prepare you as an interprofessional, collaborative nursing leader, offering three specializations to best prepare you for your next role.
+The Queens University of Charlotte online Master of Science in Nursing program is designed to prepare you as an interprofessional, collaborative nursing leader, offering three specializations to best prepare you for your next role.

 NUR 612 Theoretical Foundations – 3 hrs.

-This course examines the development and analysis of knowledge within nursing theory as a foundation for nursing practice and research.
+This course examines the development and analysis of knowledge within nursing theory as a foundation for nursing practice and the examination of research.

 NUR 624 Health Policy – 3 hrs.